TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/BackendLayout/Index.rst

 Backend Layouts can be configured either as "Backend Layout" record in a sysfolder or as PageTsConfig entry in :typoscript:`mod.web_layout.BackendLayouts`.
 Each layout will be saved with a key.
-The Backend Layout records are using their uid as a key, therefore layouts defined via PageTsConfig should use a non-numeral String key.
+The Backend Layout records are using their uid as a key, therefore layouts defined via PageTsConfig should use a non-numeric string key.
 It is a good practise to use a descriptive name as key.

 The entries title and icon are being used to display the Backend Layout options in the page properties.